 12 Mind-Bending Movies Like "Inception" That Will Blow Your Mind

 There is a reason why Inception is so exceptional – writer/director Christopher Nolan took more than 10 years to write the screenplay.
 It took him that long to pack all that content into one cohesive package.

 Did you love Inception?
-Are you looking for some comparable movies that mess with your mind?
+Are you looking for some comparable films that mess with your mind?
 Then read on.